scijava/scyjava/README.md

         * float values in Double range but outside float range convert to Double
         * float values outside double range convert to BigDecimal

+        :param obj:
-        :param obj: The Python object to convert.
+            The Python object to convert.
+        :param hints:
-        :param hints: An optional dictionary of hints, to help scyjava make decisions about how to do the conversion.
+            An optional dictionary of hints, to help scyjava make decisions about how to do the conversion.
-        :returns: A corresponding Java object with the same contents.
+        :return: A corresponding Java object with the same contents.
-        :raises TypeError: if the argument is not one of the aforementioned types.
+        :raise TypeError: if the argument is not one of the aforementioned types.

     to_python(data: Any, gentle: bool = False) -> Any
         Recursively convert a Java object to a Python object.